Visit

 General Information

-A New Monastery – Anukampa Grove Bhikkhuni Monastery
+A New Residence for Bhikkhunis – Anukampa Grove

-More than 2,500 years ago, the Buddha established a radical relationship between the monastics and the lay community which continues today in Theravada Buddhism.
+Nearly 2,600 years ago, the Buddha established a radical and mutually beneficial relationship between the monastic and lay community that continues today in Theravada Buddhism.

 1. Residential Stays

 Our guests will practice and apply the whole Eightfold Noble Path in a quiet environment, supported by spiritual friends.
-A stay includes some light work such as cooking, cleaning, gardening and time for solitary meditation practice in our lovely meditation room and grounds.
-There are two group meditation sessions a day and opportunities to join our online and in-person teachings as well as speak personally about your practice with the bhikkhunis.
-Our friends say that staying here deeply inspires their practice and they leave feeling a renewed aspiration to commit to living a life of harmlessness and to continue deepening their meditation practice.
+A stay includes some light housekeeping chores such as cooking, cleaning and gardening, and offers ample time for solitary meditation practice in our peaceful meditation room.
+The bhikkhunis invite you to meditate with us twice a day and offer you the opportunity to join our twice-weekly online teachings and talk to us about your practice.
+Our visitors say that staying here deeply inspires their practice and they leave feeling a renewed aspiration to commit to living a life of harmlessness and to continue deepening their meditation practice.

-Anukampa offers the possibility to explore whether monastic life could be beneficial and inspiring for you.
-The path to ordination is progressive and would include visits and longer stays at different monasteries.
-Aspiring monastics would have participated in several retreats of at least a week in length, be in sound mental and physical health, and have an established daily practice that is well integrated into a stable lifestyle at home.
+Anukampa Grove also offers the possibility to explore whether monastic life could be beneficial for you.
+The path to ordination is progressive and would include visits and longer stays at different bhikkhuni communities, to see if a small community like ours or a larger place would be most suitable for you.
+Aspiring monastics must have participated in several retreats of at least a week in length, be in sound mental and physical health, and have an established daily practice that is well integrated into a stable lifestyle at home.

-If you are a friend who would like to visit, please email the resident community at team@anukampaproject.org
+If you would like to visit, please email the resident community at team@anukampaproject.org

 2. Visiting for Lunch and Giving Other Requisites